This was originally a Twitter thread, posted on 22 APR 02019.

 Generational Theory exists primarily as a marketing tool, and as media frame, because it’s easier to market goods & services to generally similar groups of people.

-Generational Theory is also the result of homogeneity in media markets that evolved in the mid 20th century.
+Generational Theory is also the result of the homogeneity in media markets that evolved in the mid 20th century.

 Manufacturing, infrastructural, financial, educational, media & social frameworks were built to create similar economic supports, educational programs and opportunities.
 This happens when you’re born into a world that had experienced 3 decimations in 30 years: World War I, influenza, World War II.